 Clearly, Grady Hendrix is killing the book format game and there’s nothing that turns me on more than someone who throws cliches out the window and walks a creative path less followed in writing.
 It’s like half the reason I married my husband, who wrote me bizarre poetry on the reg.

 But, it turns out Hendrix is also killing the horror writing game because this is one of my most favourite books that I’ve read in a while.
 And I’m so bummed it wasn’t in my life so much sooner.

 I STAN GRADY HENDRIX SO FUCKING HARD.

-My Best Friend’s Exorcism was like Beaches and The Exorcist were put into a blender and the novel is the resulting concoction (minus tapeworms and Bette Midler.)
+My Best Friend’s Exorcism was like Beaches and The Exorcist were put into a blender and this novel is the resulting concoction (minus tapeworms and Bette Midler.)
 And let me tell you, it was fucking delicious nostalgic, creepy goodness.

 I think this novel will hit hardest for people who grew up around, or in, the 80s.
 I was born in 1985, so I only have a cursory connection to the decade (I’m very much a 90s baby,) but I was close enough to it that I now have a soft spot for 80s style, the references and the pop culture.
 The nostalgia of this book’s setting – which is so heavy it’s basically a secondary character – wasn’t lost on me and really only enhanced this reading experience because there’s just something about 80s horror that I’m totally in love with.

 This book is about Abby and Gretchen, best friends who bond over E.T. and roller skating rinks and the cruelty of parents and other kids.
 They’ve grown up together, turning into adopted sisters; they have each other’s back through thick and thin.
 So when Gretchen begins to act very strangely (or does she just have PTSD?) after a botched acid trip, it tests the girls’ love in deep, dark and twisted ways.